dynamicpdf-api/java-client-examples/README.md

 # java-client-examples

-The Java Client Examples (`java-client-examples`) project uses the DynamicPDF Cloud API Java client library to create, merge, split, form fill, stamp, obtain metadata, convert, and secure/encrypt PDF documents.
-This project contains numerous sample projects for the tutorials and examples at the [DynamicPDF Cloud API](https://cloud.dynamicpdf.com/) website.
+The Java Client Examples (`java-client-examples`) project uses the DynamicPDF API Java client library to create, merge, split, form fill, stamp, obtain metadata, convert, and secure/encrypt PDF documents.
+This project contains numerous sample projects for the tutorials and examples at the [DynamicPDF API](https://cloud.dynamicpdf.com/) website.

-The DynamicPDF Cloud API consists of the following endpoints.
+The DynamicPDF API consists of the following endpoints.

 * `dlex-layout`
 * `image-info`